otaavioo/json/README.md

     // And then, get decoded json
     echo $json->decode($string);

-    // And if you have a json doubly encoded, like this
+    // And if you have a doubly encoded json, like this
     $string = '{\"key\":\"value\"}';

     // The decode method will return the same object as before